crystallabs/crysterm/README.md

 so they are off by default).

-Calling `render` whereever appropriate is not a concern because there is code making sure that render runs at most once per unit of time (currently 1/29th of a second) and all accumulated changes are rendered in one pass.
+Calling `render` whereever appropriate is not a concern because there is code making sure that render runs at most once per unit of time (currently `property interval = 1/29`th of a second) and all accumulated changes are rendered in one pass.

 When state has been set up for the first time and the program is to start running the display, one